soedinglab/MMseqs2-App/docker-compose/README.md

   "path"    : "",           // string (optional) Database base name in the config databases folder
-                            //        will be automatically resolved and thus does not need to be specified "default" : true,         // bool   Should the database be selected by default "order"   : 0             // int    Order in which the databases appear in the frontend "index"   : "-s 6",       // string (optional)
+                            //        will be automatically resolved and thus does not need to be specified "default" : true,         // bool   Should the database be selected by default "order"   : 0,            // int    Order in which the databases appear in the frontend "taxonomy": false,        // bool   Does the database contain taxonomic annotations "index"   : "-s 6",       // string (optional)
                             //   Additional parameters for MMseqs2's createindex module
                             //     -s FLOAT Decides how many k-mers to store per target in the search database